Muterra/doc-golix/spec.md

-**WARNING:** This is a draft document dated 1 November.
+**WARNING:** This is a draft document dated 2 November.
 It is under review and is definitely **not finalized!** If you'd like to stay updated, consider joining our [mailing list](https://www.ethyr.net/mailing-signup.html).

 **SPECIAL WARNING:** This should not be implemented in a production environment until subjected to security reviews.

 **NOTE:** This is a purely implementation document.
 For design discussion, see our [design document](/design_philosophy.md).
 For technical discussion, see our [whitepaper](/whitepaper.md).
-For security discussion, stay tuned for our security excerpt.
+For security discussion, stay tuned for a detailed threat model and state-based analysis.

 # Object container (MEOC)